 Creative yet detail-oriented, search marketing strategists (also referred to as search engine marketing specialists), are individuals that focus on electronic media and find ways to improve a company’s online presence.
 Virtually every business has a web site.
 Years ago, this effort was enough to increase sales and attract new customers.
 Now, most customers and families not only have a home computer but also regularly use cell phones and tablet computers to conduct business.
 A web site that cannot be found and used on a mobile device is of little value to a company.
 Search engine optimization is the key to a company’s success in the digital age, and is the specialty of this type of marketing professional.

 Would you make a good search marketing strategist?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Search marketing is based on the constantly changing algorithms by which search engines find and rate information on the Internet.
 Search engines like Google, Yahoo, and Ask use a number of criteria to determine which information will appear on the front page and in what order depending upon the keywords used for the search.